 Candidates who wish to reapply for admission in a subsequent year must submit a new application via the online system.
 We will waive the application fee, so please contact the Admissions Office before submitting your application.
-You would not be required to resubmit GMAT or GRE test scores.
+Learn more about the re-application process.

-Are international students able to apply to the Part-Time graduate programs?
+Are international students able to apply to part-time graduate programs?

 Boston College does not sponsor the F-1 student visa for our part-time students.
 International students who wish to pursue their graduate degree on a part-time basis must be sponsored otherwise.
-If you require a student visa, then you are only eligible to apply to the Full-Time programs.
+If you require a student visa, then you are only eligible to apply to full-time programs.

 Do I have to apply for a visa before I apply for admission to the Carroll School?

 No, you don’t need to submit visa-related materials at the time of application.
 Boston College’s Office of International Students and Scholars (OISS) will work closely with each incoming student to ensure that materials are prepared in a timely fashion to complete the visa application and I-20 appointment.